-Test.
+Students are required to take an NCLEX-RN Predictor Test prior to graduation.
 Students not meeting the established benchmark are required to remediate and retest.
-If the established benchmark is not met with the second retrest, an additional NCLEX review course of the student's choice is required to be completed at the student's expense.
+If the established benchmark is not met with the second retest, an additional NCLEX review course of the student's choice is required to be completed at the student's expense.
 Aultman College will not send the program completion letter to the Ohio Board of Nursing until this requirement is met.